vallemar/ns-monorepo-seed/README.md

-# Monorepo Shared Code between NativeScript + Vue Vite + Vue CLI
+# Monorepo Shared Code between NativeScript + Vue Vite

 This project is a setup to start with any monorepo between NS applications, vue vite (web).